slavamuravey/vorarbeiter/README.md

 - Scoped

-Sometimes we need to have service uniqueness on within a specific scope, for example, within one user request.
+Sometimes we need to have service uniqueness within a specific scope, for example, within one user request.
 To do that we should specify the _Context Resolver_ when configure _Service Specification_.
 Resolving result of the _Context Resolver_ should be **any object**.
 To imitate situation when we have two different contexts we can use AsyncLocalStorage from "node:async_hooks" package.